tldr-pages/tldr/pages/common/rbenv.md

 `rbenv uninstall {{version}}`

-- List Ruby versions that contain an executable program:
+- Display all ruby versions that contain the specified executable:

 `rbenv whence {{executable}}`